 o RF Gain

 o AM - SSB Switch

 o LSB - USB (varies the bfo freq)

 o AF volume

 o headphone jack

-Yes, the two 6SN7's sockets were put on the chassis where the dynamotor formerly went.
+Were you wondering where the 6SN7's were located?
+Yep, the two 6SN7's sockets were put on the chassis where the dynamotor formerly went.

 The builder handled access to the BFO control in a very creative way.
 To provide top of chassis access (versus original side of chassis access) to the BFO adjustment control, he made two cuts in the chassis on either side of the can, then bent the side of the chassis 90 degrees upward.
 Neat.

 Design and Workmanship of the Original Builder is Superb.